rage/mooc.fi/docs/graphql.md

 Ensure you have a fresh GraphQL schema by running `npm run generate` in the backend folder.

 Then run `npm run graphql-codegen` in the frontend folder.
-You can also run `npm run graphql-codegen --watch` to watch for changes and regenerate the frontend types automatically.
+You can also run `npm run graphql-codegen:watch` to watch for changes and regenerate the frontend types automatically.

 ## Detailed example from backend to frontend: